 2. Some Devices Emit More Than One Kind of EMF Radiation.

-For example, a hair dryer will likely be emitting both electric field radiation, and magnetic field radiation.
+For example, a hair dryer will likely be emitting both electric field radiation and magnetic field radiation.

-A laptop is going to emit large amounts of radio frequency radiation (if it’s connected to WiFi) and also emit magnetic field radiation.
+A laptop is going to emit large amounts of radiofrequency radiation (if it’s connected to WiFi) and also emit magnetic field radiation.

 This is why it’s important to flip your EMF meter between the various settings whenever you are measuring EMF radiation.